Creating Amazon EFS file systems - Amazon Elastic File System

 Note

-Elastic Throughput mode is only for use on file systems that are configured with the General Purpose performance mode.
+Elastic throughput is available only for file systems that have the General Purpose performance mode.

-• Provisioned Throughput – Provides the level of throughput you specify, independent of the file system's size.
+• Provisioned – Provides the level of throughput you specify, independent of the file system's size.

-• Bursting Throughput – Provides throughput that scales with the amount of data in EFS Standard storage on your file system.
+• Bursting – Provides throughput that scales with the amount of data in Standard storage.

 For more information, see Throughput modes.